 - For this Residency program, it is imperative that the selected artist(s) plan to interact and experiment with TAIS equipment and resources.
 Proposals that are strictly research or pre-production without any actual production component are not eligible.

 - Proposals must be for projects that are entirely or predominantly involving animation production.
 Multi or mixed media proposals are welcome, however the work must be considered as an animated project (involving the illusion of motion and/or change by means of the rapid succession of sequential images)

 - The Toronto Animated Image Society (TAIS), and any funding sponsors of the program, must be acknowledged in the finished work.
 Details: http://tais.ca/acknowledging-tais/

 - TAIS will retain a copy of the final work for archiving, dissemination, and presentation.

-- Limited travel, accommodations, and materials coverage is available through this program.
+- Limited travel, accommodations, and materials coverage may be available through this program.

 - The selected artist is able to contribute additional funding from other sources.
 TAIS will provide letters of support as needed, toward additional funding for the artist.